BradenEverson/miami/README.md

     division: Division,
 }
 ```

-## The Future

-There is currently still a lot of work I want to do with `miami`, mainly MIDI file generation and a MIDI runtime potentially based in WASM.
-I'm planning to continue maintaining and working on this for the foreseeable future.

 ## Contributions

 Contributions are welcome!
 If you find a bug or have a feature request, feel free to open an issue or submit a pull request.